 The route heads north out of Aysgarth village, down to the River Ure, which it follows closely along wide meadows and a disused railway track until turning into Askrigg.
 This is the village that was used to film the James Herriot TV series.
 From Askrigg the route travels down the Wensleydale valley, through lush green fields, down narrow, secluded lanes to the village of Hardraw with its famous waterfall and then into Hawes, the highest market town in Yorkshire.

 Leaving Hawes the Way climbs up the side of Great Shunner Fell, the third highest mountain in Yorkshire, following the mostly paved footpath of the Pennine Way, to the summit shelter with wide-ranging views across the surrounding dales and hills and then down into Thwaite.
 From here the path skirts the lower slopes of Kisdon and then drops down again into the tiny settlement of Keld.

-Grinton Lodge sits right on the edge of the moors and a short hop from the hostel takes the path into the glorious heather and open moorland around Gibbon Hill and then along the rough but easy Apedale Road.
+Just beyond Reeth stands the Youth Hostel at Grinton Lodge, sitting right on the edge of the moors and a short hop takes the path into the glorious heather and open moorland around Gibbon Hill and then along the rough but easy Apedale Road.
 After Dent’s Houses the path drops steeply down to the village of Castle Bolton and the atmospheric remains of the castle.
 More fields and back lanes lead to the very impressive falls at Aysgarth and then to the village itself.